 based on 3 reviews

-A good, light Beaujolais, but lacking a little body.
+A nice, light Beaujolais, but it lacks a bit of body.
 I've had better.

 See all reviews from this customer